Freepacer/Data_Incubator_R/README.md

 Plot 2: https://github.com/Freepacer/Data_Incubator_R/blob/master/Plot%202.png

 Result analysis: The total_monthly_hour is calculated by summarizing exercise hours per month for the exercises people spend the most and the second most time on (exercise times multiplied by time spent each time), then averaged over each health condition.
-All data entries of "N/A" are excluded.According to the graph, the average total monthly exercise time decreases from 32 to 29.6 hours/month from "excellent" to "very good" health conditions.
+According to the graph, the average total monthly exercise time decreases from 32 to 29.6 hours/month from "excellent" to "very good" health conditions.
 However, from "very good" to "poor" health conditions, the average total monthly exerise time increases almost linearly from 29.6 to 34.8 hours/month.
 There is not a clear positive or negaive correlation bewtween average total monthly exercise time and general health condition, which is quite different with the case of average sleeping time.